ABarancewicz/Introduction_to_ML/README.md

 ### What is machine learning? <a name="what_ml"></a>

+Machine learning (ML) is the term used to describe the training of a mode, based on provided data.
+The training and use of a machine learning model may typically look like:
+1. Data selection and preparation.
+Appropriate data is chosen and processed in a way that can be fed into an algorithm.
+2. Algorithm selection.
+Based on the chosen aim and dataset an appropriate algorithm must be chosen.
+Some commonly used types of algorythms are listed in the [non-deep]() and [deep]() ML sections of this guide.
+3. Model training.
+The prepared data is split into a training set and validation set.
+The model's parameters are optimised to the training set.
+The validation set is used to verify that improvement in model performance is due to learning meaningful patterns in the data, and not just 'memorising' the training dataset.
+4. Using the model.
+Once the model is trained it can be applied to any collected or simulated data.

 ### Regression and Classification <a name="reg_clas"></a>

 ### Non-deep vs Deep <a name="non-deep_deep"></a>

+### Supervised vs Non-supervised <a name="sup_nonsup"></a>

 ## Traditional Machine Learning <a name="trad_ml"></a>